-The Apostle John closes one of his ancient handwritten letters with a line of enduring relevance for those of us who now write with our thumbs: “Though I have much to write to you, I would rather not use paper and ink [modern technology for John].
+The apostle John closes one of his ancient handwritten letters with a line of enduring relevance for those of us who now write with our thumbs: “Though I have much to write to you, I would rather not use paper and ink [modern technology for John].
 Instead I hope to come to you and talk face to face, so that our joy may be complete” (2 John 12).

 As Neil Postman suggested, communications technology, like email, is ghost-to-ghost more than person-to-person.
 There is something of us in an email, but there’s more to our personhood that doesn’t get sent.
 In an email we send our ghost.
-The same is true of this blog post.
+The same is true of this article.
 These inescapable limitations of digital communication are rooted in God’s design in creation, said Groothuis.

 “Christianity differs from every other religion except Judaism in claiming that the universe is created good.
 And God puts his blessing on it and God wants fellowship with human beings using the medium of matter.
-And we have the doctrine of Incarnation.
+And we have the doctrine of the incarnation.
 It is something like Jesus turning water into wine — and the best wine — in John 2:1–12.
 That is embodied, that is people-fellowship, that is enjoying the fruit of the vine, and Jesus blesses that.”

-But, I press, why is the Apostle’s own joy bound up with embodied fellowship?
+But, I press, why is the apostle’s own joy bound up with embodied fellowship?

 “I think it has to do with the engaging of personalities,” Groothuis replied.
 “Our personality will come through to some extent in an email message or a tweet.
 But we are holistic beings.
 We have feelings.
 We have thoughts.
 We have imagination.
 We have bodies.
 We look different.
 We express ourselves differently, for example in our tone of voice.
 How many times have we miscommunicated with someone online because there is no tone of voice?
 We were joking and someone took it seriously and got offended.
 Or we say something serious and people think we were joking.
-So I think the fullness of joy comes with one personality interacting with other personalities in terms of voice, touch, appearance, and timing.
+So, I think the fullness of joy comes with one personality interacting with other personalities in terms of voice, touch, appearance, and timing.
 Sometimes it is time just to be quiet with people, or to cry with people, or to laugh with people.”

-So social media and email (disembodied communication) can be a very useful extension of our embodied relationships, but not a replacement for them.
-So I ask my introvert self: Are the conveniences of disembodied communication undermining the joy of embodied communication?
+So, social media and email (disembodied communication) can be a very useful extension of our embodied relationships, but not a replacement for them.
+So, I ask my introvert self: Are the conveniences of disembodied communication undermining the joy of embodied communication?
 Do I truly value the personal, face-to-face relationships in my life over the disembodied relationships I maintain online?
 Are my face-to-face relationships — with my neighbor, my wife, and my kids — suffering because I neglect the priority and joy of embodiment?

 Change 5: We are losing interest in the gathered church.